 Apokries aside, Patras is worth a visit if you find yourself in Western Greece.
 This is Greece’s third-largest city and it provides an interesting juxtaposition of the traditional and cultural, with the modern and contemporary.

 - Catch a theatre performance at the Roman Odeon theatre which dates back to the 1st Century AD

 - See the extensive collections of Roman mosaics and partially-restored Roman houses at the Archaeological Museum

 - Climb the ancient staircase to the Castle of Patras

 The city of Kavala is a highlight of any Northern Greece itinerary.
 This port city is home to more than 50,000 residents and is divided into two sections: Nea Poli (new town) and Palia Poli (old town).
 Of the two sections, it is the Palia Poli that holds most of the charm.

 Kavala’s old town is centered around a Castle (Kastro).
 Its narrow lanes twist and turn to reveal Ottoman buildings, traditional tavernas, neoclassical buildings, and historic monuments.
 The Ottoman rule over Greece has left its mark on the architecture of Kavala.
-You can explore the grounds of the Halil Bey Mosque, or stop for fresh pomegranate juice at the Imaret hotel – an old minaret that has been converted into a luxury hotel.

 The new part of Kavala (Nea Poli) has a hip, youthful vibe.
 Its streets are filled with countless trendy fusion restaurants, coffee shops, and bars.
 If you want to swim in translucent waters and sink your toes into fine golden sands, head to the beaches of Ammolofi and Ammoglossa Keramotis.